rbleattler/mdop-docs/mdop/mbam-v25/configuring-mbam-25-server-features-by-using-windows-powershell.md

 ## <a href="" id="bkmk-load-posh-help"></a>How to load Windows PowerShell help for MBAM 2.5

-For a list of the Windows PowerShell cmdlets on TechNet, see [Microsoft Desktop Optimization Pack automation with Windows PowerShell](/powershell/mdop/get-started).
+For a list of the Windows PowerShell cmdlets, see [Microsoft Desktop Optimization Pack automation with Windows PowerShell](/powershell/mdop/get-started).

 ### To load the MBAM 2.5 help for Windows PowerShell cmdlets after installing the MBAM server software